What tax allowances am I entitled to?

-You are normally only eligible for UK tax allowances if you are resident in the United Kingdom or if you are a citizen of an EEA country.
-You may also qualify under the terms of a Double Tax Agreement.
+You are normally only eligible for a personal allowance (and, if applicable, a blind person’s allowance) if you are resident in the United Kingdom or if you are a national of the UK or an EEA country.
+You may also qualify for a personal allowance under the terms of a Double Tax Agreement.
 You can find out more about this on page RRN4 of HMRC’s guidance notes for form SA109 at the Box 15 reference, available on GOV.UK.

 The personal allowance is a tax allowance that is available to most people in the UK.
 It reduces the amount of taxable income on which you pay tax.

 There is more information on the basic personal allowance, including an example, in our tax basics section.